 - Seven presidential elections and countless local elections

-- Ferguson and George Floyd protests and violence
+- Ferguson and George Floyd protests

 - Coronavirus outbreak